The BSFA Awards

 Who can nominate and vote?

 You must be a member of the BSFA in order to take part in award nominations and voting.
 If you are not currently a member, you can join here.
 The awards are fan awards and we do not currently accept publisher submissions.
 More generally, you may not nominate or vote for your own work.
 Personal connections to the work are perfectly okay, but you can’t nominate something you directly helped to create, or have a direct professional interest in promoting, e.g. as author, artist, editor, publisher, agent, or publicist.
-Nominations / votes like these will be discarded during counting, at the Awards Officer's discretion.
-Works published by the BSFA (e.g. in Vector or Focus) are not eligible.
+Nominations/votes like these will be discarded during counting, at the Awards Officer's discretion.
+Works published by the BSFA (e.g. in Vector, Focus or Fission) are not eligible.
 (Also see ‘Eligibility FAQ’ below).

 There are three rounds: longlist, shortlist, final vote.